bokov/kl2_kc_analysis/README.md

      * `update_datadictionary.R`: when the data changes, the old `datadictionary_static.csv` will continue to work but it will not see newly-included variables.
-This script can be run to update the `datadictionary_staticl.csv` file so that new variables will now get added.
+This script can be run to update the `datadictionary_static.csv` file so that new variables will now get added.
      It saves some but not quite all the drudgery of manually editing the CSV.